 The emotional response to technology

 After failing, the automatic elevator was reintroduced 45 years later.
-The revised design was successful as it incorporated psychological elements, including a stop button to ensure people felt a sense of control, outside helpline to connect the user with a fellow human if needed, and a mirror and background music as distractions.
-This is why, when it comes to product innovation, it’s crucial to involve experts such as philosophers, sociologists, and psychologists, who understand human behavior.
+The revised design was successful as it incorporated psychological elements, including a stop button to ensure people felt a sense of control, outside helpline to connect the user with a fellow human if needed and a mirror and background music as distractions.
+This is why, when it comes to product innovation, it’s crucial to involve experts such as philosophers, sociologists and psychologists, who understand human behaviour.
 Many innovations falter because while the data and tech may add up, the people element is missing.

 Exploring emotion artificial intelligence (AI)

 One emerging technology for the travel industry to keep an eye on is emotion AI.
-Today, consumer customization is based on components such as their demographic, booking history, and location, but personalizing user experience based on emotion will be the next big thing.
-There are a few ways businesses can work with this technology, including investing in cameras as well as voice and text analysis tools that measure emotions in real-time.
-Emotion AI is forecast to be a billion-dollar industry by the end of 2020, and you can expect it to be built into Alexas and the other digital assistants of the world.
+Today, consumer customisation is based on components such as their demographic, booking history and location, but personalising user experience based on emotion will be the next big thing.
+There are a few ways businesses can work with this technology, including investing in cameras and voice and text analysis tools that measure emotions in real-time.
+Emotion AI is forecast to be a billion-dollar industry by the end of 2020 and you can expect it to be built into the Alexas and other digital assistants of the world.

 If you then translate this to the travel industry, what about a future where you could measure guests’ emotions and only a happy guest would pay?
 I’m not saying accommodations should switch to this model but the technology is coming that could facilitate it, so would that be a business model worth exploring?
 Are you so confident about your property that this approach would be feasible?

-GDPR-wise, and considering people may not yet be ready to embrace such a technology, this approach is still far in the future.
-However, there are in-between ways of assessing emotion in the meantime.
-One is simply asking your customers about their emotions – they will happily share them, especially the younger generations.
+GDPR-wise, and considering people may not yet be ready to embrace such a technology, this approach is still far in the future, but there are in-between ways of assessing emotion in the meantime.
+One is simply to ask your customers about their emotions - they will happily share them, especially the younger generations.
 Both in an online and physical space, people are quite used to sharing how they’re feeling.
 Think about the satisfaction scores at the bottom of a website or the physical emoticons found at airports that ask you how you found the experience.

-Once you have this info, customer experiences can be customized based on how they feel.
-Take Netflix’s “Recomoji” – a feature that allows people to set their emotions via Facebook Messenger.
+Once you have this information, customer experiences can be customised based on how they feel.
+Take Netflix’s ‘Recomoji’ - a feature that allows people to set their emotions via Facebook Messenger.
 Viewers simply select one or more emoticons and Netflix suggests recommendations based on how the user is feeling.
 If you can offer value (recommendations, in Netflix’s case) in exchange for measuring your consumer’s emotions, whether it’s automatic or manual, the idea will be better embraced.

-The key to emotion AI is introducing the concept to your consumers slowly – go too far too fast, and you’ll scare people.
-As humans, we don’t want to feel like a company knows us better than we know ourselves, and we want to feel in control of our own decisions.
-With this technology, the same as the self-driving car, it will be ready technically before we’re emotionally ready to let go of the wheel.
+The key to emotion AI is to introduce the concept to your consumers slowly - go too far, too fast and you’ll scare people.
+As humans, we don’t want to feel like a company knows us better than we know ourselves and we want to feel in control of our own decisions.
+With this technology, the same as the self-driving car, it will be ready technically before we are emotionally ready to let go of the wheel.
 But you should already start thinking about what this technology means for your business.
 If you could know the emotions of people sitting in front of your website or app, what would that mean?
 What experiences would you offer?
 What would the benefits of doing so be?
 And then, with baby steps, how can you start to slowly introduce this technology?

 - The majority of people tend to respond emotionally to technological innovation and have a difficult time embracing the unknown

-- When it comes to product innovation, it’s crucial to involve experts such as philosophers, sociologists, and psychologists, who understand human behavior
+- When it comes to product innovation, it’s crucial to involve experts such as philosophers, sociologists and psychologists, who understand human behaviour

-- Emotion-based artificial intelligence (AI) is forecast to be a billion-dollar industry by the end of 2020, and personalizing the user experience based on emotion will be the next big thing as a result
+- Emotion-based artificial intelligence (AI) is forecast to be a billion-dollar industry by the end of 2020 and personalising the user experience based on emotion will be the next big thing as a result